d4rkr00t/aik/README.md

 ## Objectives

-This project aims to help to prototype fast and not supposed to be a part of any production-ready system.
-If you want solutions which are better for production use you can take a look at the [alternatives](#alternatives) list down below.
+This project aims to help to prototype faster and not supposed to be a part of any production-ready system.
+If you want solutions that are better for production use case you can take a look at the [alternatives](#alternatives) section down below.

 Aik's main goal is to be open for any JavaScript framework or a library, even though it has extra features for React.